steveklewis/cog-funcs/topics/heraclitus_1.md

 An essential aspect of nature, or any world, the many, or a manifold, is that it unfolds in time.
 It takes time to look around and get familiar with our surroundings when we step into a new world.

 And that is why I find Heraclitus interesting, because he offers us a definition of a world.
+A world is complex.